Milan hit headlines with the Winter Olympics, record viewership, and a tram crash. Italy’s second-largest city is a global sports hub.

 Norwegian skier Johannes Høsflot Klaebo won his ninth gold medal at the 2026 Winter Olympics, becoming the most successful Winter Olympian in history.
 Federica Brignone secured her second gold for Italy, while Mikaela Shiffrin's medal drought continued with an 11th-place finish.
 Controversies also emerged in curling.

-Two athletes, Stellato-Dudek and Beierl, faced serious health setbacks before the Olympics but have recovered and are competing.
+Two athletes faced serious health setbacks before the Olympics but have recovered and are competing.
 Stellato-Dudek returned after a head injury and a foot fracture, while Beierl recovered from a stroke and surgery.
 Both aim to enjoy their final Olympic appearances.

 The 2026 Winter Olympics in Milan feature NHL players from multiple countries, including Connor McDavid and Leon Draisaitl, competing for their nations.
 This marks the return of top-tier international hockey after a 12-year hiatus, with teams from Europe and North America showcasing their talent amid ongoing geopolitical tensions.

-Jordan Stolz, a 21-year-old American, won gold in the men's 500-meter speed skating at Milan-Cortina 2026, setting an Olympic record of 33.77 seconds.
-He also secured gold in the 1,000-meter with a record-breaking time, and has three more events to compete in, aiming for multiple medals.
+Jordan Stolz, 21, won gold in the men's 500-meter speed skating at Milan-Cortina 2026, setting an Olympic record of 33.77 seconds.
+He previously broke the 1,000-meter record and is aiming for multiple medals in upcoming events, establishing himself as a top contender.

 A mass shooting at Tumbler Ridge High School in British Columbia has resulted in nine deaths and 25 injuries.
 The suspected female gunman died of a self-inflicted wound.
 The incident has deeply affected the local community and the Canadian Olympic team, which was preparing for the Winter Games.